-Born in Auckland, David’s focus is on buildings that succeed in cities.
-In his words, “buildings that have an impact on the urban community, that respect beauty and the environment.”
+David’s focus is on civic buildings that help to define their context.
+In his words, “buildings that have a positive impact on the wider community and respect their setting.”

-At Jasmax, David is focused on civic, commercial, transport and healthcare projects.
-He is an expert in planning, development and delivery of complex projects around clear concepts and single minded vision, often with challenging timeframes, constraints and budgets.
+At Jasmax, David is focused on arts and cultural projects as well as commercial projects.
+He is an expert in planning, development and delivery of complex projects around clear concepts and single-minded vision, often with challenging timeframes, constraints and budgets.
 He is a respected team leader, and maintains close integration with a client’s wants, needs and values.

-Now working on Hamilton’s new Waikato Regional Theatre, David is seizing the opportunity to transform this part of Victoria Street and reconnect it with the iconic Waikato River.
+Now working on Hamilton’s new Waikato Regional Theatre, David is seizing the opportunity to transform this part of Hamilton and reconnecting the site with the iconic Waikato River.